Moyowaaaa/dog-gallery/README.md

 This project was bootstrapped with [Vite my-vue-app --template vue-ts]( [Vite Configuration Reference](https://vitejs.dev/config/).

-## TODO
+## Task List

-+ ##### Implement some functional logic such searching, and redirection to a page that contains details of the selected breed, details such as breed name, available sub breeds and more images of the selected breed
+- [ ] ##### Implement some functional logic such searching, and redirection to a page that contains details of the selected breed, details such as breed name and more images of the selected breed

-+ ##### Consume a dummy API that contains various breeds and thier images through its endpoints:
+- [ ] ##### Consume a dummy API that contains various breeds and thier images through its endpoints:
   + [All Breeds](https://dog.ceo/api/breeds/list/all)
   + [Random Breed Images](https://dog.ceo/api/breeds/image/random/{count})
   + [SingleBreedImages](https://dog.ceo/api/breed/{breed-name}/images/random/{number-of-images-available})

+- [ ] implement state management system (VUEX)

+- [ ] Clint Side data caching

+- [ ] Mobile responsive

+- [ ] code cleanup and refractoring

+- [ ] update documentation

 ## Features